Review coming soon

 Nathan Swartz, the founder of Timberland, began making shoes in 1928 as an apprentice stitcher in Boston, Massachusetts.
 But after toiling for several decades, Swartz finally decided to acquire The Abington Shoe Company in South Boston in the 1950s and eventually brought his sons to work in the company.

-The Swartz family was instrumental to the growth of the footwear industry in the United States by bringing the state-of-the-art injection molding technology that paved the way for waterproof boots by way of connecting the leather upper with the sole seamlessly without stitching.
+The Swartz family was instrumental to the growth of the footwear industry in the United States by bringing the state-of-the-art injection molding technology that paved the way for waterproof cleats by way of connecting the leather upper with the sole seamlessly without stitching.

 The company based in Stratham, New Hampshire in the United States has been trailblazing in manufacturing footwear products using recycled, organic, and renewable with more than 233 million plastic bottles turned into footwear.
-In 2015, the company used more than one million pounds of recycled polyethylene or the equivalent of 47 million plastic water bottles to produce Timberland boots.
+In 2015, the company used more than one million pounds of recycled polyethylene or the equivalent of 47 million plastic water bottles to produce Timberland cleats.

 Aside from the use of plastic bottles in recycling, a bulk of the rubber that is used in the outsoles of most Timberland shoes have also been recycled.
 The Timberland Antwerp Air Trainer, a women’s low-top sneaker released recently features 34 percent recycled rubber.
 The shoe interchanges premium materials in the suede leather upper with the recycled rubber at the three-centimeter stable platform that gives an added height to the sole.